 Call us today at 1-800-400-8182 to determine if you have claim, or contact us online for a free case evaluation.
 Our firm utilizes the contingency fee system, where we not only provide free consultations, but never charge a fee unless we are successful in obtaining a settlement or jury verdict on your behalf.

-What type of equipment is used in LASIK procedures?
+The type of equipment used is

 • Microkeratome – this device is applied to the eye of the patient by use of a vacuum ring.
 Once it is secured, an extremely sharp blade cuts a small amount of the cornea at a specific depth as determined by the surgeon.